MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/ms-cloud-germany-transition-migration-phases.md

 <p>All customers using eDiscovery&nbsp;</p>
 </td>
 <td width="25%">
-<p>In the event that&nbsp;a search returns 0 results or an error during migration, please take the following action.&nbsp;</p>
+<p>In the event that&nbsp;a search returns 0 results or an error during migration, please take the following action:&nbsp;</p>
-<p>&middot;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; SharePoint Online - Download sites directly from SharePoint Online/ OneDrive for Business site using&nbsp;&nbsp;<a href="https://support.office.com/en-us/article/download-files-and-folders-from-onedrive-or-sharepoint-5c7397b7-19c7-4893-84fe-d02e8fa5df05">Download files and folders from OneDrive or SharePoint</a>&nbsp;- this will require SharePoint Online admin or R/O permissions on the site&nbsp;</p>
+<p>SharePoint Online - Download sites directly from SharePoint Online/ OneDrive for Business site using&nbsp;&nbsp;<a href="https://support.office.com/en-us/article/download-files-and-folders-from-onedrive-or-sharepoint-5c7397b7-19c7-4893-84fe-d02e8fa5df05">Download files and folders from OneDrive or SharePoint</a>&nbsp;- this will require SharePoint Online admin or R/O permissions on the site&nbsp;</p>
 <p>If limits are exceeded, explained in the above documentation, customer can utilize the OneDrive for Business sync client following&nbsp;<a href="https://support.office.com/en-us/article/sync-sharepoint-files-with-the-new-onedrive-sync-app-6de9ede8-5b6e-4503-80b2-6190f3354a88">this guidance</a>.&nbsp;</p>
-<p>&middot;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Exchange Online -&nbsp;<a href="https://docs.microsoft.com/en-us/Exchange/policy-and-compliance/ediscovery/ediscovery?view=exchserver-2019">In-Place eDiscovery in Exchange Server</a>&nbsp;</p>
+<p>Exchange Online -&nbsp;<a href="https://docs.microsoft.com/en-us/Exchange/policy-and-compliance/ediscovery/ediscovery?view=exchserver-2019">In-Place eDiscovery in Exchange Server</a>&nbsp;</p>
 <p>&nbsp;</p>
 </td>
 </tr>